Bloom (Machine Gun Kelly album)

 Bloom is the third studio album by American musician Machine Gun Kelly.
 It was released on May 12, 2017, by Bad Boy, Interscope Records, and EST 19XX.
-The album was preceded by the hit single, "Bad Things", a collaboration with Camila Cabello, which reached number four on the Billboard Hot 100, The album features guest appearances from Quavo, Hailee Steinfeld, Ty Dolla Sign, James Arthur, and Camila Cabello.
+The album was preceded by the hit single, "Bad Things", a collaboration with Camila Cabello that peaked at number four on the Billboard Hot 100.
+The album features guest appearances from Quavo, Hailee Steinfeld, Ty Dolla Sign, James Arthur, and Cabello.

 Singles

 On October 14, 2016, "Bad Things", featuring a duet with Cuban-American singer Camila Cabello, was released as the lead single from Bloom.
 The song peaked at number 4 in the United States and number 16 in the United Kingdom.

 The second single from the album, "At My Best", featuring American singer Hailee Steinfeld, was released on March 17, 2017.
 It peaked at number 60 on the US Billboard Hot 100.

 Originally released as a promotional single on April 13, 2017, "Trap Paris", featuring Quavo and Ty Dolla Sign, was released as the third single for Bloom on May 12, 2017.
 Its accompanying video was directed by Ben Griffin and debuted on MGK's VEVO on June 7, 2017.

 The fourth single from the album, "Go for Broke", featuring UK singer James Arthur, was named as the official theme for WWE SummerSlam 2017 and sent to top 40 radio on June 27, 2017.

 The fifth single from the album, "The Break Up", was released on December 15, 2017.
 The music video, directed by Jordan Wozy, was released on February 14, 2018.

 "27", the sixth single, was released April 21, 2018 (a day before Kelly's 28th birthday).
 Its music video was released the same day.